Trump won't rush North Korea on denuclearisation; peace deal possible

-HANOI (Reuters) - U.S. President Donald Trump and North Korea’s Kim Jong Un hold a second summit this week with no real expectation of a final deal on ridding the North of nuclear weapons but hope raised on Monday for an official peace on the peninsula at long last.
+HANOI (Reuters) - U.S. President Donald Trump and North Korea’s Kim Jong Un will hold a second summit this week with no real expectation of a final deal on ridding the North of nuclear weapons but raised hopes on Monday for an official peace on the peninsula at long last.

 The two leaders are due to meet in the Vietnamese capital, Hanoi, on Wednesday and Thursday, eight months after their historic summit in Singapore, the first between a sitting U.S. president and a North Korean leader.

-There they pledged to work toward the complete denuclearisation of the Korean peninsula, but their vague agreement has produced few results.
+At the time, they pledged to work toward the complete denuclearisation of the Korean peninsula, but their vague agreement has produced few results.
 U.S. Democratic senators and security officials have warned Trump against cutting a deal that would do little to curb North Korea’s nuclear ambitions.

 Trump, speaking in Washington on the eve of his departure for Vietnam, said he believed he saw eye to eye with Kim and that they had developed “a very, very good relationship”.

+“With complete Denuclearisation, North Korea will rapidly become an Economic Powerhouse.
+Without it, just more of the same.
+Chairman Kim will make a wise decision!”

+A South Korean presidential spokesman told reporters in Seoul the two sides might agree to a formal end of the 1950-1953 Korean War, which the North has long called for as a major step towards normalizing ties.

-But he appeared to play down any hope of a major breakthrough, saying he would be happy as long as North Korea maintained its pause on weapons testing.
+In a speech on Sunday night, Trump appeared to play down any hope of a major breakthrough, saying he would be happy as long as North Korea maintained its pause on weapons testing.

 “I’m not in a rush.
-I don’t want to rush anybody,” Trump said.
+I don’t want to rush anybody,” he said.
 “I just don’t want testing.
 As long as there’s no testing, we’re happy.”

 North Korea conducted its last nuclear test, its sixth, in September 2017.
 It last tested an intercontinental ballistic missile in November 2017.

-Before the freeze, the North conducted a series of tests that it says has given it powerful nuclear bombs and missiles capable of delivering them to the U.S. mainland.
+Before that freeze, the North conducted a series of tests that it says has given it powerful nuclear bombs and missiles capable of reaching the U.S. mainland.

 The United States has for years demanded North Korea’s complete, verifiable and irreversible denuclearisation, before any concessions will be granted.
 North Korea denounced that stance as unilateral and “gangster like”.